DamianZaremba/damianzaremba.co.uk/content/_posts/2011-08-23-exim-smtp-with-multiple-ips-and-different-helo-identifiers.markdown

 title: Exim SMTP with multiple IPs and different HELO identifiers
 tags:
 - Exim
-- Knowledge Base
+- Knowledge base
 - Linux
 - Software
-- email
+- Email
-- helo
+- Helo
-- multiple ips
+- Multiple ips
-- shared server
+- Shared server
-- smtp
+- Smtp
 ---

 To enable different helo commands on multiple IPs we need to utilize the Exim router and transport settings, these are available in Exim 4+.